If you’re a single shopper and aren’t sure how to grocery shop for one person it’s easy.

 I was able to eat very healthily on a limited budget because I chose to invest time into what I ate.

-There was no homemade tortellini being made at my house but I was able to create beautiful pasta sauces.
+There was no homemade tortellini being made at my house but I was able to create beautiful pasta sauces and tortellini soup.

 I was always experimenting and that’s how my passion for food grew over the years.